Conversations to Connect

 Fenella is a linguist & Global Marketeer.
 She studied French and Spanish at the University of Nottingham and has lived and worked in Mexico, Martinique, Spain and France.
 Fenella was drawn to the topic of loneliness after experiencing it herself, whilst working in Paris and this led to an increased awareness and understanding of the profound effect it can have on your perception and experience of the world around you.
 She is an advocate for social inclusion and connection and currently volunteers for the Campaign to End Loneliness and This is Book Love.

-The podcast is available on all the usual podcast platforms or you can listen to the first episode below which focuses on Exploring loneliness and community solutions with Robin Hewings, Programme Director of the Campaign to End Loneliness.
+The podcast is available on all the usual podcast platforms and you can also listen below

 Loneliness Explored -our podcast series on loneliness (2021)